line/armeria/site/src/sphinx/server-cors.rst

                        preflightResponseHeaders = {
                            @AdditionalHeader(name = "preflight_header", value = "preflight_value")
                        })
-        // In case you want to configure different CORS Policies for different origins.
+        // In case you want to configure different CORS policies for different origins.
         @CorsDecorator(origins = "http://example2.com", credentialsAllowed = true)
         public HttpResponse get() {
             return HttpResponse.of(HttpStatus.OK);
         }

         @Post("/post")
-        // In case you want to configure CORS Service which allows any origin (*).
+        // In case you want to allow any origin (*):
-        // You can not add a policy after adding the decorator.
         @CorsDecorator(origins = "*", exposedHeaders = "expose_header")
-        public HttpResponse post() {
+        // You can not add a policy after adding the decorator allowing any origin (*). public HttpResponse post() {
             return HttpResponse.of(HttpStatus.OK)
         }